Life in the White River Lessons

 Longear sunfish

-#LifeInTheWhiteRiver continues this week with the Longear Sunfish.
-One of the brightest and attractive species we find in the White River, the Longear sunfish is a pollution-intolerant species that gets its name for the elongated opercular flap covering its gills.
-This “longear” also is reflected in its scientific name, Megalotisis, which is Greek for “great ear.”
+#LifeInTheWhiteRiver- Longear Sunfish.
+One of the brightest and most attractive species found in the White River, the Longear sunfish is a pollution-intolerant species that gets its name from the elongated opercular flap covering its gills.
+This “long ear” is also reflected in its scientific name, Lepomis megalotis (“great ear”).

 At-home activity for the kids: Create a Longear Sunfish of your own with origami!
-Get creative with this fantastic origami fish activity by adding eyes and different colors.
+Get creative with this activity by adding eyes and bright colors.
 Origami instructions: https://www.youtube.com/watch?v=wfCnm5SgXY4

 Logperch

-#LifeInTheWhiteRiver continues to thrive with the Logperch.
-The largest of Muncie’s darter species, the Logperch uses its elongated snout to flip rocks looking for small macroinvertebrates to eat.
+#LifeInTheWhiteRiver- Logperch.
+The largest of our darter species, the Logperch uses its elongated snout to flip rocks, looking for small macroinvertebrates to eat.

 At-home activity for the kids: Using rocks and paint, create a Logperch of your own!